CodeYourFuture/CYF-Workshops/git-day-1/README.md

 3. Create the commit

-### Changing a file
+### 🗄️ Changing a file

-Pairs
-⏲️ ( 15 mins )

 Go to your files and folders in the repository.
 Now answer the question in line 10 on the Github repository.
 Save the file.

 Tip: You can use CMD + S to save changes to a file in VSCode.

-### Checking out the changes
+### : Checking out the changes

-Pairs
- ⏲️ ( 15 mins )

-You've got a git commit.
-You can check out the changes on your local machine.
-Go to the **Source Control** tab on your local machine.

-📝 Double-check how many commits you have locally.

-To create a commit, we need to c
+We want to view the changes we've made to our working directory so we can start making a commit.

 1. Go to the **Source Control** tab in VSCode.
 2. Go to the Changes section and look at the changes for the file.
+3. Try editing the file again in the Explorer tab and check to see the update is visible in the Source Control panel

 ### Staging changes

-Pairs
-⏲️ ( 15 mins )

 To create a commit, we need to tell Git the changes we want to include in the next commit.